 As politely as possible Drishika said, “No thanks, I’m just waiting for my brother so we can go back home.
 He asked me to wait here.”

 “Hey Rohit!
 Come here na!”
 Rohit’s girlfriend was calling him.

 “Okay then, see you later.”

-Drishika caught Rohit’s girlfriend staring at her.
-Her eyes full of envy.
+Drishika caught Rohit’s girlfriend staring at her—her eyes full of envy.
 She had good reason to.
 Rohit didn’t like Drishika without a reason.
-She was very pretty after all.
+She was very pretty after all; in fact, Drishika Kashyap was easily the prettiest girl in college.
 Her slim waist, buttery skin and straight dark hair that fell into her dark-brown eyes in a spiky fringe, (and every other feature which made her look like an exact replica of her mother in her younger years; “which is quite annoying to be honest”, thought Drishika, “people never stop comparing me to mom!”), were the cause of all the idiotic grins she got from the boys of the History Department, and also, the glares she got from their girlfriends.

 Drishika averted her eyes from Rohit’s girlfriend’s, and checked her reflection in the pool.
 She fixed her fringes.

 And then, her eyes, her dark brown eyeballs, went a misty white, and it wasn’t her reflection she was seeing anymore.
 She saw her brother getting punched by someone.